A complete guide to violin tuning or how to tune a violin

 It is normal for new strings to stretch or expand, although all of them are different depending on the brand, type and name.
 It can take from a few hours to a week or two for the strings to settle in.
 Steel strings settle in( stretch out) faster than synthetic ones.
 I personally use Vision Titanium Solo strings, and when I first put them on, I have to wait a week and a half for them to settle in.
 In contrast, when I used Pirastro Chromcor, I only had to wait a few days.

 When you change your strings, make sure to tune your violin first and then check them again after your practice session by tuning them again.
 At some point, you will notice that they will not require tuning anymore, which means they have finally settled in .

 I have four fine tuners already installed on my tailpiece, isn't that great?

 While fine tuners can help you with tuning, some experienced violin players prefer to use only one fine tuner for E string because it is more difficult to tune it with the peg.
 Many times you can find a violin tailpiece with already integrated fine tuners.
 Also, fine tuners can be very helpful if you use metal strings.
 In general, fine tuners are a must for beginners, but for professionals, they have some disadvantages such as:

 They dampen the sound.

 Thanks for reading this guide, I hope it genuinely helped you in violin tuning.
-If you have more questions, you are a student, or a parent of a student, and want to improve your violin playing, or looking for a violin tutor, you can schedule an online violin lesson with me.
+If you have more questions, you are a student or a parent, and want to improve your violin playing or find a violin tutor, you can schedule an online violin lesson with me.